pryv/dev-site/source/guides/custom-auth.md

 ### How to set up the custom auth step

-For Pryv.io entreprise version, you can add the custom auth step using the admin panel.
-Please request a template version above v1.0.XX to be able to access it.
+For Pryv.io entreprise version, you can add the custom auth step using the admin panel, available on `https://adm.DOMAIN`.
+Please request a template version above or equal v1.0.35 to be able to access it.

-For Open Pryv.io, contact us directly if you wish to use the custom auth step.

 ## Authenticate data access with Pryv.io